Chem281/chem281-fall2024-lab2-chem-281-lab2/README.md

 Ensure `calculateDotProduct` gives the correct results for the following cases:

+1. Two parallel vectors of equal length
+2. Two orthogonal vectors
+3. Vectors of equal length at a 45 degree angle to eachother

 Ensure `calculateProjection` gives the correct results for the following cases:

 1. Two parallel vectors of equal length
 2. Two orthogonal vectors
 3. Vectors of equal length at a 45 degree angle to eachother
+4. Two vectors where one is twice as long as the other.
+What happens if you switch the order of the arguments?
+Should the answer stay the same?

 Invoke your tests using the XXX file, and fill out the `example_library/run_tests.sh` file with a line that invokes your test runner.